 Managing your finances often isn’t the easiest thing in the world to do.
-It can be difficult getting a sense for just how you’re spending each penny, or figuring out where your money constantly disappears to.
+It can be difficult getting a sense of just how you’re spending each penny or figuring out where your money constantly disappears to.

 You may store up old receipts, swear not to go to a restaurant this month, or otherwise promise yourself to live a more financially aware and cautious lifestyle.
 Maybe you’ve already overshot your would-be budget, landed in dire straits, and turned to a quick loan service such as quickle.com.au.

 A Budgeting App That Can Change Your Life

 Luckily, we live in the age of online services and digital apps, and there’s one budgeting app that can change your financial life for the better.
 It’s called YNAB, or to give it its full name, “You Need a Budget”.
 Here are some reasons you should give it a chance.

 One of YNAB’s key features is that it’s reactive, and allows for easy adjustments to the basic plan in order to help you stay on the ball, despite those little hiccups, or the general purpose uncertainty of life.
 This isn’t just a feature of the tool; it’s actually a principle that the YNAB creators consider being a cornerstone of successful budgeting and money management, which they refer to as “rolling with the punches”.